-For me, this was a story of how universal education and literacy and commitment to intellectual rigour and entrepreneurship lifted an entire nation to the forefront of scientific, industrial, and commercial prominence despite its shortcomings in glossing over certain elements or where examples simply did not support the thesis.
+For me, this was a story of how universal education and literacy and commitment to intellectual rigour and entrepreneurship lifted an entire nation to the forefront of scientific, industrial, and commercial prominence.
+The one critique I have of the book is the fact the author glosses over certain elements or where examples simply did not support the thesis.

 So, read it critically, but read it.

 Despite the current problems in Turkey, Istanbul is one of the wonders of the world and heavy with history in a way few other cities are.
 But also, it was the seat of the Eastern Roman Empire where Christianity was on the knife edge of disaster and fell to the onslught of the “Saracens” and shook the faith of the entire Western world as it existed at that time.
 If you’re at all interested in history, this is a good, easy read.

 At least from what I’d learned of the Fall of Constantinople back in school, it was a mere footnote fact of Turkic ascendancy and a date, and the shock of the Holy Roman Empire at the time that the incredible walls that had protected Constantine’s shining jewel on the Hellespont would never fall.